KonstantinosDimtsios/your_expenses_app/README.md

   - A log like display of the products purchased with all the previous details depending on the year.
   - A graphical display of how you distributed your money each month for each year dynamically

-:sparkles: New feature Some nice ideas and possible future updates of this app!
+:sparkles: Some nice ideas and possible future updates of this app!

   - Add a remove-edit feature of an expense.
   - Upgrade and connect to a small database.